 Burano is one of the top day trips from Venice.
 As such, the island’s population swells during the day and becomes very tourist heavy.
 Here’s how to handle or avoid the crowds:

-💖Avoid the tourist crowds, by coming early or late in the day.
+2) Avoid the tourist crowds, by coming early or late in the day.
 Visit on a weekday instead of a weekend.
-Visit in the off season or shoulder seasons.
+Visit in the off-season or shoulder seasons.
 Note, the island suffers from severe flooding each winter, so plan your visit accordingly.

 Tips For Respecting The Locals In Burano

-💖If you want to take a picture of in front of someone’s house, there are a number of obvious no-nos.
-Don’t peek into their window, creep into their door frame, or move around their lawn furniture and house plants.
-Remember the house you’re posing in front is actually someone’s home and you’re invading their personal space and touching their private property.
+2) If you want to take a picture of in front of someone’s house, there are several obvious no-nos.
+Don’t peek into their window, creep into their door frame, or move around their lawn furniture and house plants to stage a photo.
+Remember the house you’re posing in front of is someone’s home and you’re invading their personal space and touching their private property.
 Don’t be loud and obnoxious or remain in one location for too long.
 If they tell you to get lost (which is in their every right), oblige their request and get the hell out of dodge.

 That’s a wrap on our Visit Burano Italy travel guide.
 Have we missed anything?
 Drop us tips and tricks in the comments below.

 1) Experience the best of Burano with one of these tours: